nimbus-corp/layoutcss/README.md

 Or sometimes, you just need for an element to take the screen width and for it to stay in the flow of its parent.

 -   screen: if you want the element to take the full screen width
+-   keep-center: the children elements of the extender will respect the center.
+-   keep-p: the children elements of the extender will have the padding inherited from the center. (you caan also use keep-pl or keep-pr to only keep the right or left padding).

 ### Examples
 Here, the red div has a padding, but the extender will take full width of it beyond the padding.